Prevent Breakouts with These 21 Nutrient-Rich Foods for Your Skin

 Wash your face gently and dab it dry with a soft cloth.

 Removing your makeup may sound like a tedious process, especially when you are tired and want to fall into bed.
 However, it is an indispensable step to ensure that it does not clog your pores, causing skin problems overnight.

-Choose oil-free cosmetics that are noncomedogenic, and clean all traces of makeup off your face before your sleep.
+Choose non-comedogenic and oil-free cosmetics, and clean all traces of makeup off your face before your sleep.